-- Help determine the volume and nature of Senior Advisor activities which in turn helps determine the overall value of the program and suggestions for improvement. - Help provide information about the state of the profession and specific managers to sponsoring organizations.
+- Help determine the volume and nature of Senior Advisor activities, which in turn helps determine the overall value of the program and suggestions for improvement. - Help provide information about the state of the profession to sponsoring organizations. - Enhance accountability and transparency of the program to the members.

 It is important to maintain confidentiality in reporting the activities and concerns of members.
-Senior Advisors should not be reporting anything that would be uncomplimentary or critical of a manager or that would negatively affect a manager.
-That would be totally contrary to the main objectives of this program -- to help managers and professional management.
+Senior Advisors should not be reporting anything that would be uncomplimentary or critical of a member or that would negatively affect a member.
+That would be totally contrary to the main objectives of this program-to help members and professional management.

-If a member does not wish a Senior Advisor report to include his or her name, the report can simply include the date and the fact that there was contact and nothing more.
+If a member does not want a Senior Advisor report to include his or her name, the report can simply include the date and the fact that there was contact and nothing more.